bluemediaapp/dockerfiles/README.md

 ```env
 JWT_SECRET=FILL_ME_OUT # The password protecting all your users login sessions.
 ```
+3. Create assets.
+Move into the avatargen directory and run `python3 maketemplates.py`
 3. Run it!
 Should be done by just using `docker-compose up -d --build`.
 Blue will now be serving on port `2865`